anurag-saran/decoupled-patching-demo/README.md

 That's it — you only run one script per window; nothing else to type during the demo itself.

 Full stage script with talk track: **[`docs/DEMO-RUNBOOK.md`](docs/DEMO-RUNBOOK.md)**.
+Want a narrative to open with instead of jumping straight into beats? **[`docs/DEMO-STORY.md`](docs/DEMO-STORY.md)** frames the whole demo around what actually happened the night Log4Shell broke.

 **Selling it against Fat JAR?** The side-by-side runbook and scoreboard are in **[`docs/FATJAR-VS-DECOUPLED.md`](docs/FATJAR-VS-DECOUPLED.md)** — the honest framing is *who does the